pennapps/guides/Web Design.md

 ## Building your first (pretty) website

 Welcome coders of all levels!
-Feel free to check out the [Code Weekend](http://mentoring.pennapps.com/guide/dinphil.github.io/code-weekend) website for a quick overview of HTML, CSS, and Javascript.
-In case you missed it, here’s how the three come together to make websites work:
+Let's do a quick overview of HTML, CSS, and Javascript, and see how the three come together to make websites work!

 ## What are HTML, CSS, and Javascript?